zacklow28/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your VitaBook.

-4. Open a command terminal and use the `cd` command to navigate to the folder containing the jar file.
+4. Open a command terminal and use the `cd` command to navigate to the folder containing the `.jar` file.

 5. Type the command `java -jar vitabook.jar` to run the application.
 A GUI similar to the one below should appear in a few seconds.
 Note that the app contains some sample data.<br>